 Police: Hey, look, a hairless goat!

 Random Fish: A nudist ferret!

 (During these respective scenes, captions that say, Chimpunk, Rat, Goat, and Ferret appear onscreen.)

 Mr. Enter: What do all of these animals have in common?
 That's right, kids!
 None of these are underwater animals, and none of the citizens of Bikini Bottom should have ever heard of any of these.

 - This exchange after Plankton brings Karen Sandy's pelt:

-- "D.W's Very Bad Mood" shows that Mr Enter has a new editor.
-While this makes the entire video in general very lively and comical, with a similar creative and animated style to I Hate Everything or JonTron, some standout moments include:
+- "D.W's Very Bad Mood" shows that Mr. Enter has a new editor.
+While this makes the entire video in general very lively and comical, with a similarly creative and animated style to I Hate Everything or JonTron, some standout moments include: